top-dev0810/about-me/README.md

 - **Back-End:** Node.js
 - **Other Tools:** Vercel (for deployment & hosting), Git & GitHub (for version control), Figma (for UI/UX design)

-## 🚀 Future Improvements
-- Add animations and interactive elements.
-- Improve performance and SEO.
-- Integrate a blog section for tech insights.

 ## 📌 Setup & Installation
 1. Clone the repository:
    ```sh